Geology of the Alps: Quaternary

 After subduction of oceanic crust of the European plate collision nearly completely stopped in the Western and Central Alps (See map Figure 2)., These parts are still uplifted up to 2.5 mm/year in some areas.
 It is thought it is mainly due to rebound after weight loss from melting ice caps after the last ice age, intensive erosion during glaciation and some processes in the lithosphere and mantle.
-Adriatic plate, pushed by the African plate, still rotates counterclockwise around the axis near Ivrea in northwestern Italy and is subducted in Eastern Alps and causes tectonic uplift (thrust) there.
+The Adriatic plate, pushed by the African plate, still rotates counterclockwise around the axis near Ivrea in northwestern Italy and is subducted in Eastern Alps and causes tectonic uplift (thrust) there.

 Geomorphology

 The formation of the Alpine landscape seen today is a recent development – only some two million years old.
 Since then, five known ice ages have done much to remodel the region.
 The tremendous glaciers that flowed out of the mountain valleys repeatedly covered all of the Swiss plain and shoved the topsoil into the low rolling hills seen today.
 They scooped out the lakes and rounded off the limestone hills along the northern border.

 The last great glacier advance in the Alps ended some 10,000 years ago, leaving the large lake now known as Lake Neuchatel.
 The ice in this region reached some 1,000 m (0.6 mi) in depth and flowed out of the region behind Lake Geneva some 100 km (60 mi) to the South.
 Today large granite boulders are found scattered in the forests in the region.
 These were carried and pushed by the glaciers that filled this part of the western plain for some 80,000 years during the last ice age.
 From their composition it has been possible to determine the precise area from which they began their journey.
 As the last ice age ended, it is believed that the climate changed so rapidly that the glaciers retreated back into the mountains in only some 200 to 300 years time.